Time and the Trickster

 "I Tybo Captain of 1005th Judoon Guard."

-"Pleased to meet you Captain," Rose said.
+"Pleased to meet you, Captain," Rose greeted impatiently.
 "But I want to know if you have a plan to capture Thane."

 "I do not answer to humans," Tybo hissed.